VRGroupRWTH/cudaCompress/README.md

 This is the source code for the cudaCompress library, which was used in the papers

-Interactive Editing of GigaSample Terrain Fields by Marc Treib, Florian Reichl, Stefan Auer, and R�diger Westermann published in Computer Graphics Forum 31,2 (Proc.
+Interactive Editing of GigaSample Terrain Fields by Marc Treib, Florian Reichl, Stefan Auer, and Rüdiger Westermann published in Computer Graphics Forum 31,2 (Proc.
 Eurographics 2012) http://wwwcg.in.tum.de/research/research/publications/2012/interactive-editing-of-gigasample-terrain-fields.html

-Turbulence Visualization at the Terascale on Desktop PCs by Marc Treib, Kai B�rger, Florian Reichl, Charles Meneveau, Alex Szalay, and R�diger Westermann published in IEEE Transactions on Computer Graphics and Visualization (Proc.
+Turbulence Visualization at the Terascale on Desktop PCs by Marc Treib, Kai Bürger, Florian Reichl, Charles Meneveau, Alex Szalay, and Rüdiger Westermann published in IEEE Transactions on Computer Graphics and Visualization (Proc.
 IEEE Scientific Visualization 2012) http://wwwcg.in.tum.de/research/research/publications/2012/turbulence-visualization-at-the-terascale-on-desktop-pcs.html